YDK-Solutions/ydk/sdk/cpp/core/docsgen/api/ydk/errors/error_operation_not_supported.rst

 Operation Not Supported Exception.

-.. cpp:namespace:: ydk

-.. cpp:class:: YCPPOperationNotSupportedError : public YCPPError
+.. cpp:class:: ydk::YCPPOperationNotSupportedError : public YCPPError

     Thrown when an operation is not supported.